tatsuya/rayban/README.md

   npm install
   ```

-2. Input your credentials to `config.json`

-3. Put your twitter name to `index.js`
+2. Update `config.json` to set your twitter name and credentials

-4. Run it.
+3. Run it.

   ```
   node index.js